Parhestes/Responser/README.md

-# Responser - Advanced HTTP Response Monitor for Burp Suite
+# Responser - Automated Response Manipulation & Bypass Hunter

 **Responser** is a lightweight yet powerful Burp Suite extension written in Python (Jython) designed to monitor HTTP traffic in real-time.
 It automatically flags specific keywords, JSON fragments, or sensitive patterns within HTTP responses, helping security researchers and bug hunters stay focused on what matters.